Andonome/lk/writing/vim/subs.md

 `:%s/one/two/`

+Run the last substitution globally:

+`g&`

-Same, but replace 'one' globally:
+Same, but just replace 'one' globally:

 `:%s/one/two/g`